 The DML is the other department of the SFL.
-It functions with highly qualified English language professionals and is committed to excellence in teaching/learning and service in the following disciplines: General and Academic communication skills; critical reading, research, presentation skills and academic writing, both face to face and online.
+It functions with highly qualified English language professionals and is committed to excellence in teaching/learning and service in the following disciplines: General and Academic communication skills; critical reading, research, presentation skills and academic writing.